saurabhshcs/bootifyjpajwt/README.md

 docker-compose up -d
 ```

-This will install and setup Postgres database with correct database name, username and password,
-likewise for ActiveMQ.

 ### Running service for the first time
 In order to force the download of dependencies outside of IntelliJ: